By Natalie Lester, PetSafe® Brand Marketing Specialist

 “When I first got her, her personality was buried and everything was a struggle.
 Now, she jumps, wiggles, runs, and trots,” Witzel said.
 “You can tell she just feels so much better than she used to.”

-Mabel is well on her way to her goal weight but she isn’t quite there yet.
+Mabel is well on her way to her goal weight.

 What about your pet?
 Is he or she a little fluffy around the edges?
 What fitness goals could you set and achieve together?